Burghley House, Stamford

 You must arrive on site, on time and be registered well in advance.

 Any spectators will be required to arrive on site before this road is closed to the public.
-You will have to wait until all runners have cleared the area to access the site after 8:55am.
+You will have to wait until all runners have cleared the area to access the site if arriving after 8:55am.

 Cars will not be allowed to move during the event.